flexera-public/policy_templates/compliance/fnms/fnms_overused_licenses/README.md

 ## What it does

-This policy uses the ITAM Inventories API to look up software licenses and raise an incident if more instances of any licenses are used than are actually available.
+This policy uses the ITAM Inventories API to look up software licenses and raise an incident if more than 90% of available licenses are in use.
 The incident provides a detailed list of the affected licenses.

 ## Input Parameters